beachfront/videosdk-ios/README.md

 	- QuartzCore.framework
 	- libxml2.dylib
 ```
-5. Make sure that the BeachFrontBuilderSDK.bundle is included in the "Copy Bundle Resources" panel.
+5. Make sure that the BFVideoSDK.framework is included in the "Copy Bundle Resources" panel.

 6. In your Build Settings add the flag "-ObjC" to your "Other Linker Flags" entry.